 1. Deliver visible and effective policing 2.
 Fight crime and reduce reoffending 3.
 Keep people safe and reduce harm 4.
 Improve the justice experience 5.
 Strengthen communities Shared outcome: A visible police presence which deals effectively with local issues though innovative use of resources, delivering value for money for the taxpayer.
-Shared outcome: Co- ordinated action is taken to disrupt and deter the most serious and harmful crimes and those which cause most concern to communities, with offenders brought to justice and less likely to reoffend.
-Shared outcome: Vulnerable people are safeguarded and there is a sustained reduction in the numbers of people killed and seriously injured on our roads.
-Shared outcome: Victims and witnesses have a better experience from the point of reporting crime to receiving an outcome, with clear pathways to tailored support services and improved confidence in the process.
-Shared outcome: Communities are empowered to shape how policing and community services are developed and delivered, with strengthened partnership working building public confidence and resilience to crime.
-Areas of focus: Extra officers Neighbourhood policing Transforming the force Violent crimeOrganised crimeReoffending Violence against women and girls Vulnerability Road safety Victims and witnesses Public contact Justice outcomes Involving and empowering citizens Crime prevention Partnership working
+Shared outcome: Co- ordinated action is taken to disrupt and deter the most serious and harmful crimes and those which cause most concern to communities, with offenders brought to Shared outcome: Vulnerable people are safeguarded and there is a sustained reduction in the numbers of people killed and seriously injured on our roads.
+Shared outcome: Victims and witnesses have a better experience from the point of reporting crime to receiving an outcome, with clear pathways to tailored support services and improved confidence in the Shared outcome: Communities are empowered to shape how policing and community services are developed and delivered, with strengthened partnership working building public Areas of focus: Extra officers Neighbourhood policing Transforming the force Violent crime Organised crime Reoffending Violence against women and girls Vulnerability Road safety Victims and witnesses Public contact Justice outcomes Involving and empowering citizens Crime prevention Partnership working